practisec/pwnedhub/README.md

         2. Create a database named `pwnedhub`.
         3. Edit the configuration file `pwnedhub/__init__.py`.
             1. Comment out the SQLite connection string.
-            2. Uncomment the MySQL connection string.
+            2. Add a MySQL connection string. e.g. `mysql://username:password@localhost/pwnedhub`
             3. Update the MYSQL connection string with the proper credentials.
 6. Initialize the database in a Python interpreter.